 3) Teaching Manners

-Whether it was teaching you how to treat a girl or how a boy should treat you, Dad was probably a key reinforcement for Mom to teach you how to be a civilized, respectable human being.
+Whether it was teaching you how to treat others or how others should treat you, Dad was probably a key reinforcement for Mom to teach you how to be a civilized, respectable human being.
 Thank him for his good example.

 4) Sharing Life Skills